 In this final inspirational video story, learn about how Morgan Wolfers picked up a camera to help him “focus”.
 He and his parents realized that photography helped with his autism and that he was naturally good at it.

-See more of this amazing kid’s photography on his website here.
+See more of this amazing kid’s photography.

 I hope these stories of kids doing photography have inspired you to get out there and do more shooting yourself.
 Look for the dPS weekly photography challenge if you need some ideas on what to shoot.